 I was afraid that my DDJ had died and gone to DDJ heaven, and I’d have to try to repair it or replace it.

 I’ve tried updating DDJ-1000 firmware, updating Rekordbox, working with an older version that I didn’t have problems with before, and replacing each cable, including USB and RCA, but nothing worked.

 Normally, these problems arise from the DAC in the amp or (Bluetooth-enabled) speakers.

 Here’s what helped me.

-First, make sure that your controller is not plugged in the computer, rather running directly through the speakers, as that could cause the delay.
+First, make sure that your controller is not plugged into the computer, but rather running directly through the speakers, as that could cause a delay.

 Try using a separate laptop and modifying the buffer size (test all various sample sizes!).